-If a child is being bullied it can have an adverse affect on many aspects of their school life.
+If a child is being bullied it can have an adverse effect on many aspects of their school life and is a form of child on child abuse.
 It is for this reason that children being bullied are supported by adults in school, particularly their class teacher, teaching assistant and the ELSA (see below for details of ELSA).
 Close communication with parents will be sought in order to work together to stop the bullying.

+It is important that appropriate sanctions are applied.
 Children who are found to be bullying others will not necessarily follow the hierarchical sanctions but instead their behaviour will be dealt with on an individual basis by a member of the Senior Management Team.